 HIV is a notifiable disease in each state/territory health jurisdiction in Australia.
 All new HIV diagnoses are reported by doctors and laboratories to state/territory health authorities.
 Information sought on the notification forms includes: name code (based on the first two letters of the family name and the first two letters of the given name), gender, date of birth, postcode, country of birth, language spoken at home, Aboriginal and/or Torres Strait Islander status, date of HIV diagnosis, CD4+ cell count at diagnosis, viral load at diagnosis, likely place of HIV acquisition, likely source of HIV exposure, year of arrival in Australia, reason for HIV test, and evidence of newly acquired HIV (see below).
-If the person was born overseas, language spoken at home and date of arrival in Australia are also recorded.
+Language spoken at home and date of arrival in Australia are also recorded.
 These data are then forwarded to the Kirby Institute for collation and analysis.
 The database where HIV notifications are stored is referred to as the National HIV Registry.

-The procedures used for national HIV surveillance of newly diagnosed HIV are available at www.kirby.unsw.edu.au .
+The procedures used for national HIV surveillance of newly diagnosed HIV are available here.